Sunc4127/cloud_revision/Part2 Cloud Computing.md

 * Broad network access
 * Resource pooling (don't have fixed set of resources)
 * Rapid elasticity
-* Measured service (Determines how you pay the money)
+* Measured service (Cloud systems automatically control and optimize resource use by leveraging a metering capability at some level of abstraction appropriate to the type of service )

 ### Deployment models